Top Amazon scams to avoid in 2023

 Operating in exactly the same way as the fake ‘locked account’ email, scammers will also send fake emails confirming an ‘order’.

-The scammers are relying on you becoming panicked by being charged for an order that you didn’t place and are hoping that you’ll click through to their fake site directly via the email.
+The scammers are relying on you becoming panicked by being charged for an order that you didn’t place.
+The hope is that you’ll click through to their fake site directly via the email.

 An Amazon spokesperson said: